henrypoydar/couchrest-rails/README.md

 * Setup and teardown helpers for spec'ing and testing
 * A paper-thin wrapper around CouchRest::ExtendedDocument
 * Support for multiple CouchDB databases per application
+* Optional support for Lucene full-text indexing and searching of your CouchDB databases and documents

 This plugin does not interfere with the traditional relational database backend, so you can use that as a datastore alongside CouchDB if you want.
 (In fact, you'll have to unwire the requirement for a relational database if you don't want to use one.)

+This plugin assumes some knowledge of CouchDB and its important differences from conventional Rails data storage (RDBMS) options.
+See [the CouchDB site](http://couchdb.apache.org) for more information.

 ## Requirements